RdeWilde/firechat-flutter-1/README.md

 It is intended to serve as a concise, documented foundation for chat products built on Firebase.
 It works out of the box, and is easily extended.

+This project assumes that your checkout of Flutter is in an adjacent directory ```flutter```.
+If it's somewhere else, you can edit the path in pubspec.yaml.

 ## Getting Started with Firebase

 Firechat requires Firebase in order to store data.
 You can